jpraus/arduinoflake/README.md

 Do you have your programmer set?
 Go now to Arduino IDE and with above settings run **Tools > Burn Bootloader**

-## Programming the snowflake

 ### First upload

 Checkout this repository and open [arduinoflake.ino](src/arduinoflake/arduinoflake.ino) project file.
+Connect your Arduinoflake to your computer via micro USB cable.
+Make sure you are using smart USB cable, some of the cables are power only and thus cannot transfer data at all.
+Select the port of your Arduinoflake, it should be the one that just appears.
+You might need to install a CH340 driver.

-Run **Sketch > Upload Using Programmer**.
+Run **Sketch > Upload**.
 You should get a sweet *'avrdude done.
 Thank you.'* message at the end of the console.
 Now you can make your own personalized Arduinoflake.

 ![Arduino IDE upload](https://raw.githubusercontent.com/jpraus/arduinoflake/master/doc/arduinoide-upload.png)